Moderna eyes COVID booster by August, not clear yet if Omicron-specific needed - NewsBreak

 These new European subsidiaries will be added to commercial offices in Italy, France, Germany, Spain, Switzerland and Britain.
 Moderna is also boosting its commercial presence in Asia.

-In Europe, Moderna produces its vaccines through manufacturing partnerships which include Lonza in Switzerland and the Netherlands, ROVI in Spain and Recipharm in France.
+In Europe, Moderna produces its vaccines through manufacturing partnerships which include Lonza (LONN.S) in Switzerland and the Netherlands, ROVI (ROVI.MC) in Spain and Recipharm in France.

 The company shipped last year more than 800 million COVID-19 shots globally and has deals with EU countries for the supply of up to 460 million doses.